damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - Property pipelining would be disabled.
 In other words, none of the cmdlet parameters apart from `-InputObject` would accept pipeline input.

+- `-InputObject` parameter would no longer support parameter aliasing.

 ### Positional Binding

 - Positional binding is not supported.